Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

-We summarise some of the key points above by computing rough estimates of the temperatures and timescales, and present these in Fig.~\ref{fig:n1t}.
-We indicate the scale at which sphaleron processes come to an end -- $T\sim10^{5}$~MeV and $t\sim10^{-10}$~sec -- which also marks the closure of low-scale baryogenesis in the $\nu$MSM; the approximate quark--hadron transition at just above $10^{2}$~MeV and the start of BBN at 0.8~MeV.
-We then show the production time of $N_1$ as computed from \citetalias{Venumadhav16}, which occurs between $10^{-5}$ and $10^{-2}$~sec after the Big Bang, and also the approximate time at which $N_1$ become non-relativistic, we calculate to be $\sim$9~yr after the Big Bang for \stt$=2\times10^{-11}$ and a slightly shorter period for cooler models.
+We summarize some of the key points above by computing rough estimates of the temperatures and time-scales, and present these in Fig.~\ref{fig:n1t}.
+We indicate the scale at which sphaleron processes come to an end -- $T\sim10^{5}$~MeV and $t\sim10^{-10}$~s -- which also marks the closure of low-scale baryogenesis in the $\nu$MSM; the approximate quark--hadron transition at just above $10^{2}$~MeV and the start of BBN at 0.8~MeV.
+We then show the production time of $N_1$ as computed from \citetalias{Venumadhav16}, which occurs between $10^{-5}$ and $10^{-2}$~s after the Big Bang, and also the approximate time at which $N_1$ become non-relativistic, we calculate to be $\sim$9~yr after the Big Bang for \stt$=2\times10^{-11}$ and a slightly shorter period for cooler models.

 This time of 9~yr is well before matter-radiation equality, which is $\gsim$50~000~yr after the Big Bang.
 Therefore, it is the case that the $N_1$ are relativistic during BBN.
 In principle, dark matter that is relativistic during BBN leads to a faster expansion rate and the injection of energy through annihilations, with the consequence that the helium fraction is drastically altered.
-Such considerations have ruled out thermal relic particles at the keV scale \citep{Depta19,Sabti20}, but $N_1$ are completely inert and have no influence on the baryons at this epoch, and therefore evade these bounds.
-We have also performed a first order calculation of the change to the time period over which neutron decay is possible and thus the helium fraction is set: we find that the density parameter of $N_1$ at this time is $\Omega_\rmn{N1}\sim7\times10^{-7}$, and the time period of neutron decay is the same as non-relativistic dark matter to less than one part in a million.
+Such considerations have ruled out thermal relic particles at the keV scale \citep{Depta19,Sabti20}.
+By contrast $N_1$ are completely inert and have no direct, significant interactions with the baryons at this epoch; they therefore evade these bounds.
+We have also performed a first order calculation of the change to the time period over which neutron decay is possible and thus the helium fraction is set: we find that the density parameter of $N_1$ at this time is $\Omega_\rmn{N1}\sim7\times10^{-7}$, and the time period of neutron decay is the same as non-relativistic dark matter to less than one part in a million \citep[see also][]{Dodelson94,Abazajian01a}.
 We assume for the purposes of this study that $N_1$ does not interfere with BBN, and defer a more careful study to future work.